Lemoncode/react-by-sample/00 Boilerplate/readme.md

 # 00 Boilerplate

-In this sample we are going to setup the basic plumbing to "build" our project and launch it in a dev server.
+In this sample we setup the basic plumbing to "build" our project and launch it in a dev server.

-We won't install anything related about React, just some basic plumbing.
-In sample 01 we will start by importing React and ReactDOM.
+We won't install anything related to React, but some basic plumbing.
+React and ReactDOM are imported in sample 01.

-We will setup an initial <abbr title="Node.js package manager, a package manager for the JavaScript runtime environment Node.js">npm</abbr> project, give support to TypeScript, and install React.<br />
+We setup an initial <abbr title="Node.js package manager, a package manager for the JavaScript runtime environment Node.js">npm</abbr> project, give support to TypeScript, and install React.<br />
-Then we will create a **helloworld.ts** sample.
+Then we create a **helloworld.ts** sample.

 Summary steps: